Runn-Fast/blog/hasura/README.md

 handles merging assignments, deleting assignments, creating new assignments.

-It would be possible to update our front end to call multiple GraphQL mutations, but this would be complicated and require multiple round trips as we wait for the Hasura t
+It would be possible to update our front-end to call multiple GraphQL mutations, but this would be complicated and require multiple round trips as we wait for the Hasura t